Helen Thoreau: Abolitionism

 Helen was involved in abolitionism throughout the 1830s and 1840s.
 She acted as secretary of the Middlesex County Anti-Slavery Society, vice president of the Concord Female Anti-Slavery Society, and signed numerous abolitionist petitions.

 Helen cultivated friendships with prominent abolitionists of the period, including Frederick Douglass and William Lloyd Garrison.
-In 1842, dismayed by the churches' failure to stand against slavery and conservative ministers' castigation of women's abolitionism, Helen stopped attending services.
+In 1842, dismayed by the churches' failure to stand against slavery and conservative ministers' castigation of women's abolitionism, she stopped attending services.

 In 1844, Helen, Sophia, and Cynthia Thoreau attended the New England Anti-Slavery convention in Boston.
 The same year, Helen probably secured Frederick Douglass to speak at a Concord anti-slavery meeting.

 The following year, she worked to resolve a controversy concerning a lecture to be given by radical abolitionist Wendell Phillips at the Concord Lyceum.
 After two leading figures there sought to prevent Phillips from speaking, Helen and other leading Concord figures demanded a vote.
 The vote resulted in Phillips being allowed to speak, with Helen writing that it was "a hard battle—but victory at last".

 Helen Thoreau was described by a colleague in the anti-slavery movement as "endowed by nature with tender sensibilities" and "quick to feel for the woe of others".